 Wind scorpions are often seen as beneficial creatures because they feed on various insects that can be annoying to humans.
 If you find one indoors, place a jar over it and then cover it with paper to release it outside.
 To prevent them from getting inside in the first place, make sure to seal any cracks or potential entry points around your home, such as openings around foundations or around doors and windows.

-Benefits of Professional Solifugid Pest Control
+What are the Benefits of Professional Solifugid Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a solifugid problem.
 Finding and treating the solifugids can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the solifugid infestation.